 Rob Aurich enters his fourth season in 2017 as an assistant coach, including his first stint as the defensive coordinator, for the Bemidji State football program.
 Aurich, an All-American linebacker and two-time national champion at Northern Sun Intercollegiate Conference's University of Minnesota Duluth.

-In 2017, for the second year in a row, The Beavers defense was ranked fifth in the conference allowing 299.3 yards per game but just 4.1 yards per play.
-Improving in rankings from last year, BSU was second in sacks with 34 sacks.
+In 2017, for the second year in a row, the Beavers defense was ranked fifth in the conference allowing 299.3 yards per game with just 4.1 yards per play.
+Improving in rankings from last year, BSU was second in sacks with 34.
+Aurich helped guide nine defensive players to 2017 All-NSIC team honors, including three members on the first team defense.
+He oversaw the defense that landed senior safety Evan Tompkins on the 2017 CoSIDA Academic All-American First Team and junior safety John Vogeler on the 2017 D2CCA All-Super Region Four First Team.

 In 2016 the Beaver Gang Green defense ranked fifth in the NSIC allowing 394 yards per game but just 4.9 yards per play on their way to a record 9 total wins and the programs first post season win in the Mineral Water Bowl.
 They also ranked fifth in the conference with 33 sacks and linebackers Trysten Ross and Jamison Evans were selected to the All-NSIC First Team Defense.